 They look like nothing special from the main road but once you get onto the property, BOOM! … there’s a beach with Adirondack chairs and hammocks and tiki huts!
 Some of them even have a boat slip if you’re lucky enough to bring one of those with you.
-Check out The Seafarer or Rock Reef Resort on Booking Buddy – both have boat slips.
+Check out The Seafarer or Rock Reef Resort – both have boat slips.
 The Rock Reef also has a boat ramp for easy access.

 Watch An Epic Sunset